chcly/ResourceCompiler/README.md

 # ResourceCompiler

-ResourceCompiler compiles input files into constexpr byte buffers so that raw resource files can be easily accessed in executables.
+Compiles files into constexpr byte buffers so that files can be easily accessed in executables.

 ## Testing